Henry Lewis (playwright)

 Henry William Lewis (born 21 November 1988) is a British actor and playwright.
-He co-founded Mischief Theatre, responsible for The Play That Goes Wrong, Peter Pan Goes Wrong, The Comedy About a Bank Robbery, The Comedy About Spies Groan Ups, Magic Goes Wrong, Mind Mangler and The Goes Wrong Show, and co-hosts Riddiculous, an ITV daytime game show.
+He co-founded British comedy theatre company Mischief, and co-wrote and starred in The Play That Goes Wrong, Peter Pan Goes Wrong, The Comedy About a Bank Robbery, The Comedy About Spies, Groan Ups, Magic Goes Wrong, Mind Mangler, Christmas Carol Goes Wrong, and The Goes Wrong Show for the BBC1, and co-hosts Riddiculous, an ITV1 daytime quiz show.
+In 2026, Henry will be part of the Marvel Cinematic Universe playing DUM-E in VisionQuest.